openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 - bridge (Somfy Tahoma bridge, which can discover gateways, roller shutters, awnings, switches and action groups)
 - gateways (Somfy Tahoma gateway - getting firmware version)
 - roller shutters (UP, DOWN, STOP control of a roller shutter).
 IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
+- blinds (UP, DOWN, STOP control of a blind).
+IO Homecontrol devices are allowed to set exact position of a blinds (0-100%) as well as orientation of slats (0-100%)
-- exterior screens (UP, DOWN, STOP control of an exterior screen).
-IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
+- screens (UP, DOWN, STOP control of a screen).
+IO Homecontrol devices are allowed to set exact position of a screen (0-100%)
 - garage doors (UP, DOWN, STOP control of a garage door).
-IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
+IO Homecontrol devices are allowed to set exact position of a garage door (0-100%)
 - awnings (UP, DOWN, STOP control of an awning).
 IO Homecontrol devices are allowed to set exact position of an awning (0-100%)
 - on/off switches (connected by RTS, IO protocol or supported by USB stick - z-wave, enocean, ..)
 - action groups (can execute predefined Tahoma action - groups of steps, e.g. send to all roller shutters DOWN command, one by one)